Evaluation Methodology of MSU HDR Video Reconstruction Benchmark 2022: HLG

 These gamma curves are the most popular and are used in different cases.
 HLG is used in television broadcasting.
 PQ for showing movies.

-Since these curves are different, they preserve details differently in different brightness levels.
+Since these curves are significantly different, they preserve details differently in different brightness levels.
 In addition, HLG partially repeats the usual Rec.709 gamut, so video recovery for it may be easier.

 At the moment, we have published a study of only the HLG part.